Welcome

 Volume

 The space inside a 3D shape.
-Measured in cubic units (cm-cubed).
+Measured in cubic units.

 Surface Area